reclaimingmytime/calendar/README.md

 2. The calendar week gets formatted to two digits, so `1` becomes `01` and `0010` becomes `10`.

 ### Limitations
-The script comes with all limitations limitations of an iframe, including not being able to auto-login and having a fixed size - i.e. not being "responsive".
+The script only works for the current year.
+It also comes with all limitations of an iframe, including not being able to auto-login and having a fixed size - i.e. not being "responsive".

 ## Command-line installation
 As an alternative to downloading the files manually from GitHub, you can use the command-line.

-In the desired directory, type the following: `git clone https://github.com/reclaimingmytime/calendar.git`
+In the desired directory, type or paste the following: `git clone https://github.com/reclaimingmytime/calendar.git`

 Note: This will create a new directory called `calendar`.